GepingChen/TabCF/README.md

 - `card`, `fulton`, and `cigarettes` can be downloaded by `empirical/run_empirical_mean.py`.
 - `AJR` is **manual drop-in only**.
 Place the Stata file at `empirical/data/manual/ajr_colonial_origins.dta`, or pass `--data-path`.
-- This review package does not vendor restricted datasets, access tokens, SLURM scripts, or local HPC paths.

 ## Reproduce The Paper-Facing Figures